 - (a) When scheduled plant is declared as non-conforming, AEMO may apply a constraint.
-In most cases this will be a dynamic constraint where the Right Hand Side equals the telemetered generation, consumption or transfer. - (b) However, in some cases this dynamic constraint is not appropriate (e.g. it may cause or not remove a security violation), AEMO may apply a different constraint formulation or may determine not to apply a specific non-conformance constraint.
+In most cases this will be a dynamic constraint where the Right Hand Side equals the telemetered generation, consumption or transfer.
+For an Aggregate, the Right Hand Side of the aggregate non-conformance constraint will equal the sum of the telemetered generation or consumption for all units in the Aggregate. - (b) However, in some cases this dynamic constraint is not appropriate (e.g. it may cause or not remove a security violation), AEMO may apply a different constraint formulation or may determine not to apply a specific non-conformance constraint.